Acaruso/midi-seq/notes.md

 - once a sequence has been created and "registered" or something, it will automatically begin playing
   - it has some sort of current play head that increments with each tick (or whatever)
+  - the sequence has a tick-like function
+    - takes the current global tick as input
+    - like an old factory where all the machines are belt driven by the same belt

-- can have various types of events
+- can have various types of events:
   - play a note
   - play a roll of notes
   - modify other events